MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

 ### Parameters
  `dwOption`
  The Internet option to set.
-See [Option Flags](http://msdn.microsoft.com/library/windows/desktop/aa385328) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)]for a list of the possible options.
+See [Option Flags](http://msdn.microsoft.com/library/windows/desktop/aa385328) in the Windows SDKfor a list of the possible options.

  `lpBuffer`
  A buffer that contains the option setting.